kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 Grinning, he tests this newfound quickness, running a stealthy route between tables up to the rooms, completely undetected.
 Each moment forms with unclouded insight, readying him to weave through shadows, more agile than swirling snow.

-As night deepens, each adventurer, transformed by their experiences within the Jolly Dwarf, readies for the unknowns awaiting in Eiselcross.
+As night deepens, each adventurer, transformed by their experiences within the Jolly Dwarf, readies for the unknowns awaiting on Foren.
 Outside, whispers of snow and secrecy abound, but with increasing potential, each one braces for the stories and trials of tomorrow.

 ## Prepare for departure